red-panda-industries/challenge-bot/README.md

   </tbody>
 </table>

-To obtain values for `application_id` and `token`, you must create an **application** and a corresponding **bot** on the [Discord Developer Portal](https://discord.com/developers/applications).

-To obtain your user ID, see "[How to find your unique Discord ID](http://web.archive.org/web/20230313045358/https://www.businessinsider.com/guides/tech/discord-id)".

-Invite your bot onto your server by following this invite link in your browser (replacing `YOUR_APPLICATION_ID_HERE` with the application ID):
+Finally, invite your bot onto your server by following this invite link in your browser (replacing `YOUR_APPLICATION_ID_HERE` with the application ID):

 ```
 https://discord.com/oauth2/authorize?scope=bot+applications.commands&permissions=36574522433&client_id=YOUR_APPLICATION_ID_HERE